gensyn/de_gensyn_HomeAssistantPlugin/README.md

 # HomeAssistantPlugin for [StreamController](https://github.com/StreamController/StreamController)
 ## Control your Home Assistant instance from your StreamDeck

+This is no official plugin - I have no affiliation with Home Assistant or StreamController.

 ### Features
 * Connect to your Home Assistant instance
 * Select a domain, an entity and a service to call the service for the entity either on key down or key up (or both, if you wish to)